Science Curriculum for the Adolescent Aged Twelve to Fifteen Years

 .02 Investigate the chemistry of the air

-.03 Define meteorology
+.03 Define and explore meteorology

 .04 Comprehend the transfer of heat energy